alexcheng1982/google-maps-ruler/README.md

 ## Configurations

-The second argument of `gmruler.init` function is an simple object for configuration.
+The second argument of `gmruler.bind` function is an simple object for configuration.
 Configurations supported are:

 * `strokeColor` - Color of the polyline connecting points, e.g. `#ff0000`.
 * `strokeWeight` - Weight of the polyline connecting points, e.g. `2`.